arktypeio/arktype/README.md

 All of our packages are completely modular and can be used either independently or alongside other tools from Redo.
 We use a [rush](https://rushjs.io) monorepo to simplify versioning and ensure everything works together exactly how you'd expect.
 Take a look at any of the individual packages to learn more:

--   [@re-/model](pkgs/model): Beautiful types from IDE to runtime 🧬
+-   [@re-/model](pkgs/model): Type-first validation from editor to runtime 🧬
--   @re-/state (coming soon): Actually simple state management with automatic validation 🧮
+-   @re-/state (coming soon): Self-validating states from simple shapes 🧮
--   @re-/do (coming soon): Web testing rewritten to write itself 🤖
+-   @re-/do (coming soon): Web testing that writes itself 🤖

 You might also find parts of these packages useful, but they are mostly for internal use and/or are missing documentation: